 - If it appears that the child requires immediate medical attention, the child will be taken to the hospital by ambulance.

-- The administration will notify public health and their advice will be followed.
+- If necessary, the administration will notify public health and their advice will be followed.

-- If necessary, the School will file a Serious Occurrence notification with the Ministry of Education if the symptoms are consistent with COVID-19.
+- If necessary, the School will file a Serious Occurrence notification with the Ministry of Education if the child receives a positive COVID-19 diagnosis.

 When to Exclude: